klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-1of3-tough-trailers-part3.md

 |**Opportunities**| - Add to our engineering excellence with new (or trained existing) staff in modular and 3D manufacturing techniques.<br> - Invest in new production tooling.<br> - Move toward Just In Time manufacturing techniques<br> - Move to Virtualized Computing Environment (Cloud or OnPrem) | - Find local manufacturing facility with 3D/Modular production line to partner with or acquire.<br> - Develop a Franchise Model<br> - Develop an Agency Model<br> - Develop an Affiliate Model and work with influencers|
 |**Threats**| - Finding Skilled Workers<br> - Communication Systems<br> - Moral and Training | - Strong price oriented online competitors (especially via Amazon)<br> - Currency fluctuation/s mean we should not hold too much stock (JIT Manufacturing schedule may be solution)<br> - Legislative changes need to be transferred to staff |

 ### Business weaknesses or inadequacies

+The core manufacturing business revolves around standard build templates and when a customization is needed, the designers, fitters and welder draw on past experience to deliver a bespoke solution each time.

+- Manufacturing could see greatly increased effectiveness by taking on 3D and Modular manufacturing techniques.
+- Existing staff are not skilled in new production line processes
+- Custom designs have a long build and deliver schedule

+The sales and marketing side of the business uses expensive and somewhat outdated practices.

+- Showrooms are a major expense and only service local regions
+- Catalogues only have standard products (not customisations)
+- Custom designs require access to in-person designer

+Little presence in the online space.

+- Missing opportunities for a large number of interstate, regional and online savvy customers
+- New designs and customizations cannot be displayed via online portal
+- No access to bloggers or influencers (they tend to write or share about online systems)

+No Vertical Integration

+- Lack of centralised ITC infrustructure across manufacturing, sales, office (HR, Training, Ops)
+- Lack of SASS or OnPrem systems that can talk to each other.
+  - CRM (Accounts, Help Desk)
+  - Sales, Marketing (eCommerce, SMS/Email Marketing, Online Portal)
+  - CAD/CAM (Computer Aided Design/Manufacturing)

 ### Impact on Tough Trailers business